 For equities and fixed-income securities, Edward Jones uses the first-in, first-out cost method, unless:

-You can choose which shares of stock you would like to sell as long as you specify them before the trade’s settlement date.
+You can choose which shares of stock you would like to sell if you specify them before the trade’s settlement date.
 Regulations generally prohibit changing the selection after the trade settles.
-Many considerations may affect which shares you should sell, so you should work with your tax professional and financial advisor prior to executing any sale of securities.
+Many considerations may affect which shares you should sell, so you should work with your tax professional and financial advisor prior to executing a sale of specific shares.

 For domestic open-end mutual funds, Edward Jones uses the average cost method to calculate cost basis.
 Regulations generally require brokerage firms to calculate separate averages for covered and non-covered shares.

-When covered shares are sold, the covered average cost per share will be used to determine cost basis and resulting capital gain or loss, and when non-covered shares are sold, the non-covered average will be used.
+When covered shares are sold, the average cost per share of the covered shares will be used to determine cost basis and resulting capital gain or loss, and when non-covered shares are sold, the average of the non-covered shares will be used.

 For tax questions, consult your tax professional.
 For investment-related questions, please contact your local financial advisor.